daphshez/otrain/irw_gtfs.md

 Joining the data for 2015q2, here's some finds:
 * In most cases, the advertised time (gtfs time) of arrival and departure is identical (the only station where this sometimes doesn't hold is Tel-Aviv Center.)
-* in 99.5% of cases, the advertised arrival\departure time is arrival time in otrain data.
+* in 99.5% of cases, the advertised **departure** time is arrival time in otrain data.
 This may explain why what looks like early departure in otrain data isn't perceived this way by passengers.
 * 99.4% of the advertised stops appear in otrain data.
 Which also means 0.6% of the stops (2266 out of 382119 planned stops) do not appear in the otrain data.
 I had a look at a few of these cases.
 It seems that